Kyriosity/read-write/README+/pencraft/README+/essays/README+/Tests-Big_Watershed.md

 ### Test Driven Design: T⚙️D<sup>eV</sup>

-Think of tests as a superb conductor of design drive: domain, behavior, data, hardware model - whatsoever.
+Think of tests as a superb conductor (proxy) of design drive - domain, behavior, data, hardware model, whatsoever - to...

-+ grope concepts and get a hands-on feeling on subjects (all the same: bookkeeping routines or particle collider models),
++ grope concepts and get a hands-on feeling on subjects (all the same: bookkeeping artifacts or particle collider models),
 + vitalize skeleton functionality, evaluate trends and risks,
 + couple design fantasies with the tech-stack materiality,
-+ evaluate and pick more suited libraries, frameworks, and even languages/platforms.
++ evaluate and pick more suited libraries, frameworks, and, in some cases, languages/platforms,
++ discuss ideas, naming, and logic with consultants and users.

-"Design tests" must define **what** to develop</ins>.
-They must heavily INSERT doubles and UGLY but FAST shortcuts (not to be buried in implementation) to submit them to development - e.g. in a test-driven-fashion.
+> "Design tests" must define **what** to develop</ins>.

+These tests and code behind must heavily apply test doubles and ugly but fast implementation shortcuts (not to be buried in implementation).
+When these get contours and stabilize - they may come as tasks to development: test-driven or not.

 ### Test Driven Development: T⚙️D<sup>eS</sup>

-Use of test doubles is LIMITED
+Use of the test double must be limited to _sine qua non_ and diagnose helpers (as spies).

 ### OVERLAP ?